-In January 2019, President Trump updated the tax laws for all divorces effective after January 1st, 2019.
+In January 2019, federal tax laws were updated for all divorces effective after January 1st, 2019.
 The new law stipulates that alimony recipients will no longer have to report alimony payments as taxable income.

-This is great news for alimony recipients, however, not necessary for those who must make alimony payments… Alimony payers are no longer able to report alimony payments, which could be a costly change.
+This is great news for alimony recipients, however, not necessarily for those who must make alimony payments… Alimony payers are no longer able to report alimony payments, which could be a costly change.

 Alimony payments that do not meet the formal tax-law definition of alimony are typically seen as child support payments or payments related to equitable distribution.
 This could mean that alimony payers aren’t able to claim these payments as personal expenses, but could be tax-free money for the recipient.